 The Anti-Glam Gala

-"The most stunning moments came from two singers, one a stalwart of the Washington scene and the other a relative newcomer.
-Soprano Rosa Lamoreaux has a voice like honey with little silver bells in it (there’s just no other way to describe it) and sang a 17th-century motet from Isabella Leonarda with such ear-melting beauty that you wanted to follow her around forever.
-But the most affecting performance may have come from young soprano Allison Mondel, who brought a kind of spare, otherworldly radiance to the medieval works she sang — a performance from across the centuries, full of distant and irresistible beauties."
+"The most affecting performance may have come from young soprano Allison Mondel, who brought a kind of spare, otherworldly radiance to the medieval works she sang — a performance from across the centuries, full of distant and irresistible beauties."

 Armonia Nova's arresting concert of early music at St. Mark's, Capitol Hill